AshwinSwar/Sensor-Modelling/README.md

 # Bayesian Sensor-Modelling

-### In this repo there are some priliminary testing I did on the calibration of Ion Selective Electrodes.
+### In this repo, there are some priliminary testing I did on the calibration of Ion Selective Electrodes.
 There are two notebooks.
 One is where I explore a supervised approach to calibration and the other is where I discuss an unsupervised approach. <br>

 ### Supervised Calibration <br>
 In this scenario, we have both the sensor responses and the ionc activities that caused the responses.
 The problem then becomes a classic supervised parameter estimation problem. <br>